 Join us TUESDAY'S From September 26th until November 28th at our NEW TIME 4:30pm-6pm in our NEW LOCATION: Jordan Hall RM 41.

 Can't make it to the talk, but have a question for Dean?
 Submit your question HERE and it will be asked.
 By submitting your question, you're allowing mediaX to use and record your submission.

 Also co-listed as one-unit course BIOE196 and CS544.
 For more information contact Ingmar@stanford.edu

 Never Miss An Event; Join Our Email Community

-Dean Takahashi, Publishing - Building Resonance with Players.
+Dean Takahashi, A Life in Game Journalism.
 In this talk, Dean will provide an overview of the history of games journalism and highlight examples where developers have been particularly successful (and unsuccessful) at marketing their games.
 Dean will discuss strategies to build resonance with an audience and how developers can draw the right kind of attention to their games.